-The TED Center trains over 10,000 employees and business owners per year.
-Our highly effective workshops pay dividends through improved performance at the worksite.
+The TED Center trains and counsels over 4000 new employees and business owners per year.
+Our highly effective workshops pay dividends through improved performance on the job.

-Located at 365 Ferry St. SE, in downtown Salem we have safe, convenient parking and easy access.
-The training center offers a comfortable setting with computer and satellite communications abilities and is also available to rent for your employee development needs.
+Located at 365 Ferry St. SE., in downtown Salem we have safe, convenient parking and easy access.
+The TED Center offers a comfortable setting with computer and satellite communications abilities with room for 40; it is available to rent for your employee development needs.

 The TED Center assists regional economic development needs by providing business assistance counseling and through designing customized programs for employer's onsite.
-You can choose from regularly scheduled workshops or arrange for a workshop to be delivered for your employees from one of our excellent group of trainers.
+You can choose from regularly scheduled workshops or arrange for a workshop to be delivered for your employees from one of our group of excellent trainers.